sundayayandele/ksql/README.md

 > *Important: This is a clone of the KSQL project to demonstrate how to built a User-Defined Function (UDF).
 The projects adds a H2O Deep Learning model.
 That's it.*

-For the most up-to-date version, documentation and examples, please go to [Confluent'S official KSQL Github repository](https://github.com/confluentinc/ksql).
+For the most up-to-date version, documentation and examples of KSQL, please go to [Confluent's official KSQL Github repository](https://github.com/confluentinc/ksql).

 # Use Case: Continuous Health Checks with Anomaly Detection
 The following example leverages a pre-trained analytic model within a KSQL UDF for continuous stream processing in real time to do health checks and alerting in case of risk.
 The Kafka ecosystem is used for inference, monitoring and alerting